labermt/CST136SRS01/README.md

 - Learn about ctor options.

 Create an integer range class or struct named "RangeInt".
 Create a ctor that accepts: \[lower bound, upper bound).
 Create a default ctor that is unbound on both upper and lower values.

-Create the default ctor by delegating, default parameters, or default member generation.

-Create a constexpr member for kUnboundLower and kUnboundUpper.

-Create lower bound and upper bound setters and getters.
-Handle narrowing conversions (float, double, long, unsigned, ...).
-Allow std::string and c-strings for setters and handle non-valid strings.

-Create a setter for the value and throw an exception if the value exceeds the bounds.
-Ensure a strong exception guarantee.

-Create a getter for the value.

-Devise a strategy for dealing with changing bounds when the value is outside the bounds.

-Write test code in main the exercises your code.
-Be sure to use a try/catch block and std::exception::what() or derived in your testing code.

-Don't forget to use noexcept and const when and where applicable.

-Describe the reason(s) for your default ctor technique in the README.md.

-Describe the reason you made RangeInt a struct or class. (see the cppguidelines for details.)